ByteInternet/hypernode-vagrant/README.md

 MySQL is available at hostname hypernode.local, port 3306 or at localhost, port 3307.

 ```
-     # find you MySQL password in /data/web/.my.cnf by loging in to SSH
+     # find your MySQL password in /data/web/.my.cnf by loging in to SSH
      # ssh app@hypernode.local cat /data/web/.my.cnf

      mysql -u app --host=hypernode.local -p